lsst-dm/dmtn-156/index.rst

 the two numbers as a function of level. :numref:`dm-19536-hist-tile-pix.png` shows distribution of the values for specific level.
-:numref:`pixels-tiles-partitioning.png` shows distributions for number of tiles per CCD (tile) and total area of those tiles.
+:numref:`pixels-tiles-partitioning.png` shows distributions for number of pixels per CCD (tile) and total area of those pixels.

 From the plots one can conclude that MQ3C shows significantly better behavior for pixels-per-tile value, while for tile-per-pixel value they behave